TobyHaddon/Surveyorv3/SIMPLE_TESTING_STEPS.md

 ## 📷 Load Calibration File

 1. Go to **File > Import Calibration**
+2. Browse to the test data downloaded in the earlier step
-2. Select `Short Test - Stereo Calibration.json` from the test folder
+3. Select `Short Test - Stereo Calibration.json`

 ---